Users Created Event

 return user, nil

-The subscriber reacts to a typed fact.
-It should not become a hidden replacement for explicit service orchestration.
+The notification service owns the application reaction.
+Event delivery should not become a hidden replacement for explicit service orchestration.

 Create or replace internal/notifications/service.go: